University Signage (Policy 9100)

 Scope and Audience

-This policy applies to all University and vendor signage on University owned property.
+This policy applies to all University and vendor signage on University-owned or -controlled property.

 - The Americans with Disabilities Act of 1990, as amended